25 Reasons Why Becoming a Medical Assistant is a Good Career Choice

 As a medical assistant, you will have the opportunity to become certified.
 Earning Certification will open doors for your career and increase your chances of earning more money.
 You will be seen as an expert in your field.

-The American Association of Medical Assistants offers Certification for medical assistants.
-You can get certified as either a Certified Clinical Medical Assistant (CCMA), Certified Office Competent Medical Assistant (COCMA), or Certified Clinical Medical Administrative Assistant (CCMA).
+The American Association of Medical Assistants offers the prestigious CMA certification for medical assistants.
+Through other bodies you can also get certified as either a Certified Clinical Medical Assistant (CCMA), Registered Medical Assistant (RMA), or Certified Clinical Medical Administrative Assistant (CCMA).

 18. You can work in any state.